TechToThePeople/publicautocomplete/README.md

 You can filter by group, tag, contact type, tag, custom field... pretty much everything you want.
 Look at eexamples from the contact api, that's the same params.

-It relies on the api contact get, and only search on sort_name.
-If you need something else or want to debug, you can modify the api/v3/Contact/Publicget.php and do whatever you want
+It relies on the api contact get, and only search on organization_name.
+If you need something else or want to debug, you can modify the api/v3/Contact/Publicget.php and do whatever you want.

+You can also force the user to submit only a value from the list (or leave to leave it blank), thereby preventing the user from creating new organization records.
+To enable this setting, add this to civicrm.settings.php:
+$civicrm_setting['eu.tttp.publicautocomplete']['require_match'] = TRUE;

 Test & Access right
 ===================